chroma-core/chroma/docs/cip/CIP_x_Metadata_Indexes.md

 We propose that all indexes created by this extension must be prefixed with an appropriate prefix to avoid name clashes.

+### Pros and Cons

+Pros:

+1. **Flexibility**: Developers can optimize searches and performance.
+2. **Ease of Integration**: Simplifies complex operations for third-party users.
+3. **Customization**: Allows developers to tailor the database to their needs.
+4. **Runtime Configuration**: Indexes can be created dynamically at runtime (no additional configuration required)
+5. **Portability**: The solution can easily be ported to distributed version of Chroma (assuming SQL-backed metadata store)

+Cons:

+1. **Complexity**: Index management can introduce bugs or inefficiencies when done incorrectly
+    1. Mitigation: Introduce advanced documentation + examples how to do indexes right
+    2. Mitigation: Validate user input and provide good feedback
+    3. Mitigation: Debug logging so that users can get better support on issues from Team and Community
+2. **Security**: Potential vulnerabilities if not implemented securely.
+    1. Mitigation: Admin endpoint will be secured with Auth
+    2. Mitigation: RBAC will be added as part of authZ
+3. **Overhead**: More API endpoints and logic to maintain.
+    1. Mitigation: Good testing coverage with property tests/hypothesis
+    2. Mitigation: Logging
+    3. Mitigation: _admin can be reused further down the road for additional admin related functionality
+    4. Mitigation: Reduce the implementation to the bear minimum
+    5. Mitigation: For future versions this can redirect to a separate admin API backend

 ## Compatibility, Deprecation, and Migration Plan

 This change is backward compatible.
 It is possible to also create a separate backport module to allow slightly older